Alprazolam

 • tell your doctor if you have glaucoma (increased pressure in the eye that may cause loss of sight).
 Your doctor may tell you not to take alprazolam.

-• tell your doctor if you have or have ever had seizures or lung, kidney, or liver disease.
+• tell your doctor if you have or have ever had seizures, lung or breathing problems, or kidney or liver disease.

-• tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+• tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant.
+If you become pregnant while taking alprazolam, call your doctor.
 Alprazolam may harm the fetus.
-If you become pregnant while taking alprazolam, call your doctor.

 • you should know that alprazolam may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.